REVISED S/N VOUCHER PROCESS!

 Applications are available at LCAS, 3050 N Delta Hwy, in Eugene.

-You may also see the "FORMS" links at the bottom of the home page of this website.
+You may also click on the 'application' link at the bottom of this page.

 Pease note - you will need to submit proof of income with your application and live in an unincorporated area of Lane County.
 If you own a dog, you must submit proof of a current dog license.
 If your dog is not yet altered (spayed or neutered), you may purchase a 1yr license at the unaltered rate of $35.00.
-Once proof of altering is submitted to this office, we will extend your license to a 3yr term at no additional cost.
+If proof of altering is submitted to this office within 90 days from your license purchase date, we will extend your license to a 3yr term at no additional cost.

 Applications are reviewed to determine whether or not a pet owner meets the low-income guidelines provided by the Oregon Employment Department.